ZiriusDeveloper/MovieApi/README.md

 ##Note

 ```
-Each request needs authorization, Please use the below credentials
+Every request is authenticated, Please use the below credentials

 User - admin
 Password - admin@123